-Video can brighten up any presentation and it’s easy to add YouTube videos into your slides.
+Video can brighten up any presentation and it’s easy to add YouTube videos and videos stored on Google Drive into your slides.
 Here’s how:

 Go to the “Insert” menu and select “Video”.